 Traditionally the Octopus TeamCity plugin required a Windows build agent to work.
-As of version 4.2.1 will run on Linux build agents if they meet either one of the following requirements:
+As of version 4.2.1 it will run on Linux build agents if they meet either of the following requirements:

-- Have .NET Core installed on the build agent and in the PATH such that the
+- .NET Core must be installed on the build agent and in the PATH such that the

 dotnetcommand runs successfully.
 To install, follow the linked guide to install the .NET Core SDK for your distribution.
 Ensure that the

 dotnetcommand runs successfully.
 From version 4.15.10 of the plugin .NET Core v2 is required.

 7.0.0are self contained and do not require .Net Core to be installed.
 The Octopus CLI tool must be installed and in the PATH such that the

 Octocommand runs successfully.
 To install, download the .tar.gz for you system from the Octopus download page, extract somewhere appropriate and symlink

 octointo your PATH.
 Again, ensure that

 Octoruns successfully.
 On Ubuntu you may need to install